batigoal1980/gaia-competitor-analytics/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License. # Railway Build Trigger